-Knowing you require a real estate agent is a great start, now you have to discover the right one.
+Knowing you require a realty agent is an excellent start, today you have to find the best one.

-Here are the basics you’ll need to begin your search, compare choices and discover the best realty professional to fit your needs:
+Here are the essentials you’ll need to start your search, compare options and discover the best property expert to fit your needs:

 Agent, Realtor or broker?